giridhar7632/firebase-database/README.md

 ![Database](https://cloud-l2ccvbjwj.vercel.app/1screenshot_2020-11-09_220807.png)

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
-Databases are more complex they are often developed using formal design and modeling techniques.
+Databases are more complex they are often developed using formal design and modelling techniques.
 Learn more about database [here](https://www.bbc.co.uk/bitesize/topics/zf2f9j6/articles/z8yk87h).

 ### Database as a service

 ![Database as a service](https://cloud-l2ccvbjwj.vercel.app/2screenshot_2020-11-09_221151.png)

 Database as a service (DBaaS) is a cloud computing managed service offering that provides access to a database without requiring the setup of physical hardware, the installation of software or the need to configure the database.
 It is a product which you can use easily, without creating and configuring.
-One of such type of products is `Firebase`, which is originally created by Google. `Firebase` is great, free(upto some extinct) and easy to use product.
+One of such type of products is `Firebase`, which is created by Google. `Firebase` is great, free(up to some extinct) and easy to use the product.
 It has many services like authentication, cloud storage, realtime database, etc..
-In this workshop we are going to use realtime database of Firebase.
+In this workshop, we are going to use the realtime database of Firebase.

 ### Firebase

 <img src="https://cloud-1swt5hmba.vercel.app/5firebase_realtime_database__1-_icon__dark_.png" alt="Firebase REaltime Database" width="200px" height="auto"/>

-The Firebase Realtime Database is a cloud-hosted database.
+The Firebase Realtime Database is cloud-hosted.
 Data is stored as JSON and synchronized in realtime to every connected client.
-We can store and sync data across all clients in realtime, and remains available when your app goes offline.
+We can store and sync data across all clients in realtime and remains available when your app goes offline.

-> **Realtime means** : Instead of typical HTTP requests, the Firebase Realtime Database uses data synchronization—every time data changes, any connected device receives that update within milliseconds.
-Provide collaborative and immersive experiences without thinking about networking code.
+> **Realtime means**: Instead of typical HTTP requests, the Firebase Realtime Database uses data synchronization—every time data changes, any connected device receives that update within milliseconds.
+Provide collaborative and immersive experiences without thinking about the networking code.

 Learn more about Firebase [here](https://youtu.be/U5aeM5dvUpA)

-In this workshop, we will create a form, which stores data into firebase realtime database, when submitted, using [React](https://reactjs.org).
+In this workshop, we will create a form, which stores data into Firebase realtime database, when submitted, using [React](https://reactjs.org).

 ## Setting up..

 ### Code editor

 We will be using [Repl.it](https://repl.it) for building our project.
-Repl.it is a online code editor, where you can code in many different languages without any installations.
+Repl.it is an online code editor, where you can code in many different languages without any installations.

 Fork this starter repl [here](https://repl.it/@Giridharhackclu/firebase-database-starter).
 It contains a [create-react-app](https://github.com/facebook/create-react-app) and [firebase](https://www.npmjs.com/package/firebase) installed.
-The starter-template contains all the styles required, so that we can concentrate on React and Firebase.
+The starter-template contains all the styles required so that we can concentrate on React and Firebase.
 Click the `Run` button to check your template.
 You should see something like this.

 ![Repl](https://cloud-3a2lu9qq3.vercel.app/1screenshot_2020-11-09_160050.png)

-### Creating Firebase project
+### Creating a Firebase project

 You can access [Firebase](https://firebase.google.com/) with your [Google account](https://myaccount.google.com/).
-After signing in, click the `Go to console`  on top right corner.
+After signing in, click the `Go to console`  on the top right corner.

 ![Firebase](https://cloud-m3srogzel.vercel.app/0screenshot_2020-11-10_101346.png)